 Coming from PE/ Plettenberg Bay:

 Take N2 to Knysna, 3rd traffic light left (Waterfront drive) follow till next traffic light, left again onto Long street and continue onto Thesen Harbour Town.
-At the circle, look for parking on the right we are directly opposite the True Beaked Whale sculpture.
+Just before the traffic circle on your left hand side is where our shop is located (Opposite The Time Machine and next to Diana Loon Boutique)

 Coming from George:

 N2 to Knysna 1st traffic light turn right onto Waterfront drive, 2nd traffic light right onto Long street and continue onto Thesen Harbour Town.
-At the circle, look for parking on the right we are directly opposite the True Beaked Whale sculpture
+Just before the traffic circle on your left hand side is where our shop is located (Opposite The Time Machine and next to Diana Loon Boutique)

 GPS Coordinates - click to read more